miwermi/neural-network-charity-analysis/README.md

 # Nerual Network Charity Analysis

 ## Overview of the Analysis:
 This analysis aimed to assess effectiveness and positive impact of foundation dollars distributed to different charities and to create a sophisticated analysis model which could accurately identify charities worthy of continued financial support.
 The data set had a limited number of features for just over 34,000 organizations.
-Instead of using statistical and machine learnning models, this analysis was attempted using a deep-learning neural network.
+Instead of using statistical and machine learning models, this analysis was attempted using a deep-learning neural network.

 ## Results:
 ### Data Preprocessing
-The dataset was preprocessed by identifying the value of variables, dropping uneccessary columns, binning when possible, and encoding bins to binary values.
+The dataset was preprocessed by identifying the value of variables, dropping unecessary columns, binning when possible, and encoding bins to binary values.
   - Target variable: `IS_SUCCESSFUL`
   - Feature variables: `APPLICATION_TYPE`, `AFFILIATION`, `CLASSIFICATION`, `USE_CASE`, `ORGANIZATION`, `STATUS`, `INCOME_AMT`, `SPECIAL_CONSIDERATIONS`, `ASK_AMT`
   - Removed variables: `EIN`, `NAME`

 ### Compiling, Training, and Evaluating the Model
 Using `IS_SUCCESSFUL` as the feature value, the dataset was split into training and testing data and fitted with a standard scaler.
-The original model after many attemptsat adjusting the number of neurons on each node layer, not wanting to overfit, was defined as follows:
+The original model, after many attempts at adjusting the number of neurons on each node layer, not wanting to overfit, was defined as follows:

     number_input_features = len(X_train_scaled[0])
     hidden_nodes_layer1 = 9